-For interns to graduate from the internship, they must complete 2000 hours, and receive a "3" ("demonstrates readiness for entry to practice") on the competency area on the final written evaluation by their primary and secondary supervisors (with input supervisee evaluation and didactic leaders).
+• For interns to graduate from the internship, they must complete 2000 hours, and receive a "3" ("demonstrates readiness for entry to practice") on the competency area on the final written evaluation by their primary and secondary supervisors (with input from other faculty members).
 In addition, completion of the requirements in any developmental or probation plan must be met prior to graduation.